realHenningLorenzen/genai-studies/intro.md

 - *Billions* of parameters.
 - **Huge** training data.
 - Training is **expensive** and requires specialized hardware.
+- optionally Instruction tuning
 - RLHF to incorporate *human feedback*.

+### Improvements by user / customer
+- Prompt 'engineering'
+- Use *RAG* to add data sources to context
-- Fine-tuning at the hands of the customer <!-- is this RAG? -->
+- Fine-tuning of model

 ## Limitations